wrightben/texas-holdem/Extraneous - Hole Cards/README.md

 #### 2023-12-09

 There are adults that make you want to have children.
 And children that make you want to kill them.

 This completes a 35-year-long adventure in the contemplation of how to help a smart child accomplish something meaningful.

 I hope it helps you.

+"The best ways to improve your odds at poker are to eliminate players and not play yourself."